asbecker1/my-python-portfolio/README.md

 Project #4: MadLibs
 For this project, I started by asking the user for random parts of speech.
 For example, I would ask the user for a noun and an adjective.
 I then put these parts of speech into a premade story.

+Project #5: Number Guesser
+For this project, I made a code that would have the computer generate a random number and then had the user guess a random number.
+It keeps track of how many each person got wrong.